The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Introduction

+Finally, there is limited empirical evidence regarding the heterogeneous effects of resource shocks on fertility according to individual socioeconomic backgrounds.
+Our administrative data contain a wide range of lottery win amounts and detailed personal information.
+This feature helps us enrich the existing literature by painting a richer picture of how wealth/income affects people's fertility decisions.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:lottery}, we present the institutional background to lottery games in Taiwan.
-In Section \ref{sec:data}, we discuss our data, the sample selection process, and the empirical strategy.
-In Section \ref{sec:result}, we discuss the main results and robustness checks.
-Section \ref{sec:subgroup} presents the results of the subgroup analysis.
+In Section \ref{sec:data}, we discuss our data and the sample selection process.
+Section \ref{sec:em} presents our empirical strategy, whilst in Section \ref{sec:result}, we present the main results and carry out robustness checks.
+Section \ref{sec:other_o} illustrates the effect of cash windfalls on other related outcomes.
 Section \ref{sec:discussion} compares our results with the findings from previous studies, whilst section \ref{sec:conclusion} provides concluding remarks and some future research recommendations.